magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/UnityEngine.XR.MagicLeap.MLMedia.Player.md

 ### int GetDurationMilliseconds {#int-getdurationmilliseconds}

-Gets the duration of the video in milliseconds
+Gets the duration of the video in milliseconds.

 ```csharp
 public int GetDurationMilliseconds()